makersacademy/airport_challenge/README.md

 ##To run the tests

-In your terminal, type `$ rspec` under `airport_challenge` directory will run all the unit tests in spec files.
+In your terminal, type `$ rspec` under `airport_challenge` directory and it will run all the unit tests in spec files.

 I have also created a `feature_spec.rb` file to store all the feature tests.
 To fun feature tests only, simply type:
 ```